 Having an emergency fund to dip into in the case of a leaky roof, sporting injury or some other disaster is a great way to protect yourself and your finances.

-However, in a time of , and the , it can be challenging to get this money together.
+However, in a time of massive mortgage repayments, skyrocketing rent and the high cost of living, it can be challenging to get this money together.
 In fact, according to Canstar research, more than a third of Australians don’t have an emergency fund.

-Plus, with interest rates on savings accounts historically low - - you might be wondering if there are better options for putting together an emergency fund.
+Plus, with interest rates on savings accounts historically low - albeit starting to rise - you might be wondering if there are better options for putting together an emergency fund.

-For mortgage holders, Canstar’s group executive, financial services Steve Mickenbecker, said a good option was to put your emergency fund savings towards additional payments for your home loan or in an .
+For mortgage holders, Canstar’s group executive, financial services Steve Mickenbecker, said a good option was to put your emergency fund savings towards additional payments for your home loan or in an offset account.

 “The average home loan rates are about 3.23 per cent.
 You can't get anywhere near that as a savings rate - you can get around 1 per cent if you're lucky,” Mickenbecker said.